bahamas10/basher/README.md

 ### Other Languages

 It is possible to write your plugins in other languages, fairly easily.
-Let's make an example plugin called `polyglot`.
+For example, we'll make a plugin called `polyglot`.

 ```
 mkdir plugin/polyglot
 cd plugins/polyglot
 ```

-You can now create an `index` script that looks simply like this
+We can now create an `index` script that looks simply like this

 `index`